 Perlubie Beach camping area is about a 20 minute drive north of Streaky Bay, or 45 minutes south of Smoky Bay.
 Post-Covid, the area boomed in popularity, and in peak times it was reported to have up to 150 caravans lined up on the beach.
 I would have to imagine the entire beach end to end would be filled with campers in that scenario.
 So, it did make sense that the local council introduced a cap on the number of campsites available.
 A far better alternative to Wauraltee Beach in which beach camping was banned completely.

 There are 30 sites marked out a long the northern end of the beach, but 10 of these are reserved for locals.
-Each of the sites is generously large, probably 25 metres wide.
+Each of the sites is generously large, probably 20 metres wide.
 This gives each campsite has plenty of room to spread out without living on top of neighbours.
+It makes driving the van in without having to reverse easy, too.

 Post Card Perfect?